Constructing linear bicategories: Introduction

 Just as monoidal categories can be viewed as one-object bicategories, one can ask for the bicategorical version of linearly distributive categories.
-These are the {\it linear bicategories} of Cockett, Koslowski and Seely \cite{CKS}, defined below.
-The primary goal of this paper is to give new classes of linear bicategories arising from several different sources.
+These are the {\it linear bicategories} of \cite{Cockett_Koslowski_Seely_2000}, which provide a natural semantics for non-commutative linear logic.
+The primary goal of this paper is to give new classes of linear bicategories arising from several different sources. \\

 Before diving into the formal definitions, we describe the example that led to the more general discussion below.
-The structures we consider are two ordered semiring \cite{Gol} structures on the extended integers $\ZZP=\ZZ\cup\{+\infty,-\infty\}$.
+The structures we consider are two ordered semiring structures on the extended integers $\ZZP=\ZZ\cup\{+\infty,-\infty\}$, as examined by \cite{Golan_2003}.
 (One could just as well consider the extended reals.)
 This set in fact has two semiring structures and these are typically called the {\it tropical} and {\it arctic} semirings.
-They are of great use in the theory of synchronization as considered in \cite{Bac}.
-See \cite{DK,hwa} for how extensively these structures arise.
+They are of great use in the theory of synchronization as considered in \cite{Baccelli_Cohen_Olsder_Quadrat_1992}.
+See \cite{Droste_Kuich_2009, Droste_Kuich_Vogler_2009} for how extensively these structures arise. \\

 In both, multiplication is given by the usual addition of integers.
-But we must be careful in defining $ \infty+-\infty$.
+But we must be careful in defining $\infty+-\infty$.
 In the first structure, we define $-\infty+_1\infty=-\infty=\infty+_1-\infty$.
 The addition for this structure is given by \max.
-This gives \ZZP\ the structure of an ordered semiring with \ZZP equipped with its usual order.
+This gives \ZZP\ the structure of an ordered semiring with \ZZP\ equipped with its usual order.\\

-For the second structure, we again have that the $\otimes$ is given by addition.
+For the second structure, we again have that the multiplication is given by addition.
 But analogously we now must have $-\infty+_2\infty=\infty=\infty+_2-\infty$.
 The addition for this structure is given by \min.
-This gives \ZZP\ the structure of an ordered semiring with \ZZP equipped with the opposite of its usual order.
+This gives \ZZP\ the structure of an ordered semiring with \ZZP\ equipped with the opposite of its usual order. \\

 If $X$ and $Y$ are sets, we will define a \ZZP-{\it relation }from $X$ to $Y$ to be a function $R\colon X\times Y\rarr\ZZP$.
 As in the category of relations, we consider this as a morphism $R\colon X\tov Y$.
-Then the two semiring constructions above allow us to define two distinct relational compositions.
+Then the two semiring constructions above allow us to define two distinct relational compositions. \\